Architecture¶

 ▼

-Credential Lookup ─── OS keyring via adif-mcp (authenticated servers only)
+Credential Lookup ─── OS keyring via qso-graph-auth (authenticated servers only)

 │